It’s no secret that weightlifters and bodybuilders like caffeine.

 For example, pre-workouts should contain nitric oxide boosters to promote blood flow (and muscle pumps), as well as scientifically proven nutrients to improve your strength and endurance, such as creatine.

 If you’re only taking a pre-workout for the energy boost, then you’ll probably be as satisfied with a caffeine supplement such as Performance Lab® Stim.
 You can then stack a caffeine pill with a non-stimulant pre-workout for times when you want extra performance benefits during your gym sessions.

-A study by Owen G concluded that 50mg Caffeine paired with 100mg L-Theanine significantly improved performance on cognitively demanding tasks.
+A study concluded that 50mg caffeine, paired with 100mg L-theanine, significantly improved performance on cognitively demanding tasks .
 So Performance Lab® Stim also comes with 100mg L-Theanine – everything is clinically backed.